 This resource is designed to assist families when responding to a self/peer exploitation incident; it is also a useful tool to guide a discussion with your child about preventing her/his involvement in this type of activity.

-If you are a school and would like to order a copy of the resource guide, School and Family Approaches to Intervention and Prevention: Addressing Self/Peer Exploitation click here.
+If you are a school and would like to order a copy of the Resource Guide for Schools, click here.

 In addition to the Resource Guide for Families, Cybertip.ca has created a website on self/peer exploitation that is geared towards youth.
 On this site, teens can access information about how to manage this type of incident, including information about how to request images/videos be removed from websites.
 For more information, please visit NeedHelpNow.ca.